-Building upon its core assets and new digital technologies, the Smithsonian has the potential, and the imperative, to reach a much larger audience than the limited number of people who will ever visit its museums in Washington, D.C. and New York.
-The Institution aims to reach one billion people worldwide by following a “digital first” strategy and new "open access" policy for Smithsonian collections, research, and education resources.
-We will measure success by the level of online engagement with our numerous websites, social media outlets, and other digital platforms.
+Using digital technologies, the Smithsonian can reach a much larger audience than the limited number of people who will ever visit its museums, archives, libraries, and other facilities in person.
+The Institution aims to reach one billion people worldwide with a “digital first” strategy and an "open access" policy for its collections, research, and education resources.